volodya-lombrozo/newsman/docs/do-you-trust-me.md

   - Enabled all integration tests and improved label handling [#189]
 ```

-Of course, the AI confused grouping by repositories, mixed pull requests between several projects, and lost several items from the report.
+What I can't show you here is that the AI got confused and mixed up several pull requests across different repositories, losing some items from the report in the process.
-Most importantly, it correctly combined different parts of each PR (title and body) into concise, short sentences, and the result looks human-readable—just what we need.
+However, it did manage to combine parts of each PR into concise, readable sentences — exactly what we need.
-So, I checked the final report, added some missing points, fixed several sentences to restore their meaning, and sent the report.
+Now, we can review the final report, add any missing points, and fix a few sentences to restore their meaning.
+Once that's done, we'll be ready to send the report.

 Further in this article, I won't include all the results because they would make the text excessively long and potentially confusing.
 However, if you are really interested,
 I have published the complete [history](https://volodya-lombrozo.github.io/newsman/) of the results I obtained along the way.
+Additionally, I have the [repository](https://github.com/volodya-lombrozo/newsman) with all the code, so you can check it as well.

 ## What about the future?

-For the 'Next Week Plans' section, I followed a similar approach since there is nothing special.
+For the 'Next Week Plans' section, we can follow a similar approach since there is nothing special.
 The only difference is the source of data.
 In our team, we don't have any special software to track tasks like boards, backlog, and similar.
 We use plain GitHub issues, as many other open-source projects do.
-Hence, I focused on issues opened by a developer in the last month, as these are the ones we will likely address sooner.
+Hence, we can focus on issues opened by a developer in the last month, as these are the ones we will likely address sooner.
 Of course, most of them won't be resolved during the next week, so the developer will need to remove the ones they won't solve during the following week.

-In other words, I get a list of issues created by a developer for the last month, join them using '____' delimeter and send them with the following
+In other words, we get a list of issues created by a developer for the last month, join them using '____' delimeter and send them with the following
 prompt.

 ```txt